Kimseonju/UIFrameworkGenerator/README.md

 1. Launch Unreal Editor
 2. Enable `UIFrameworkGenerator` from **Plugins > Editor** section
 3. Run the plugin via **Editor Utility Widget**
-4. The widget will be generated and saved to:
+4. The widget will be generated and saved to: /Game
-📸 *Generated Widget Preview:*
-→ `Docs/generated_widget.png`

 ## ✅ Summary